Soc 305 - Culture and Personality » Spring 2020 » Textbook Exam

 Piaget identified six successive and irreversible stages of mental development.
 Which one of the following is not a correct order of change?

-C. From the stage of intuitive intelligence to the stage of practical intelligence.
+C. From the stage of concrete intellectual operations to the stage of abstract operations.

 Question #32